xypha/AHK-v2-scripts/README.md

   * Disable the `Insert` key from accidentally triggering when you are trying to press adjacent keys like `Delete` or `Pause/Break`.
   * Prefer `Alt + Tab` over **Task view**?
 Remap `Win + Tab` shortcut to always invoke the legacy `Alt + Tab` menu.
   * Are you using a laptop and miss the `Page Up/Page Down/Home/End` buttons?
 Remap the `RCtrl + Up/Down/Left/Right` button combos to regain the function of the missing keys.
-  * Minimise a window instantly by pressing `ALT + M`, instead of having to move your mouse cursor to the title bar to click on the "Minimise" button.
+  * Minimise a window instantly by pressing `ALT + M`, instead of moving your mouse cursor to the title bar to click on the "Minimise" button.

 -----------------
 #### **Customise CapsLock**